-Please note that prior to undertaking aerosol generating procedures (AGPs) on the non-respiratory pathway, airborne precautions are still required for service users unless there is evidence of a negative COVID-19 test within the preceding 48 hours.
+Please note that prior to undertaking aerosol generating procedures (AGPs) on the nonrespiratory pathway, airborne precautions are still required for service users unless there is evidence of a negative COVID-19 test within the preceding 72 hours.
 See section 5.15.6 Determining the IPC precautions required for AGPs.

-Primary Care and Community Health and Social Care settings - Patient/Individual Service user placement
+Primary Care and Community Health and Social Care settings - Patient/Individual Service user placement requiring a face to face consultation.

-Health and care facilities should identify in advance areas/routes/consultation rooms for individuals who are displaying respiratory symptoms and who have been assessed as requiring a face to face consultation.
 It is recognised that some small practices will not have space to facilitate separate waiting areas for individuals on the respiratory pathway.
 In this case, a local risk assessment should be undertaken to determine how best to manage these individuals and whether it is suitable for them to attend for face to face consultations.